 But now Restored 316 is building themes on the Kadence Framework, which is what I would use if I were to switch themes now.
 From everything I’ve read, it seems to be just the next step forward from Genesis – even faster and more flexible.
 I don’t see a ton of theme builders using it yet, so it’s great to see how Restored 316 isn’t sleeping on new improvements.

 (Here’s more about switching from Genesis to Kadence.)

-I’ve taken tons of blogging courses on topics from social media to SEO.
+I’ve taken tons of blogging courses on topics from social media, to the back-end setup for WordPress, to SEO strategy.
 These are the ones I recommend:

-- To get started with SEO, the first thing I’d recommend is signing up for a month of Internet Marketing Gold (below) and taking Kyle Roof’s Beginning SEO course.
+- To get started with SEO, the first thing I’d recommend is signing up for a month of Internet Marketing Gold (details on it below) and taking Kyle Roof’s Beginning SEO course.
 He’s a great teacher and a true expert.
 (Neither of which are guaranteed when you’re just sifting through YouTube videos.)

 - Internet Marketing Gold is a monthly course subscription that calls itself “Netflix for SEOs.”
-And just like Netflix, it’s a mix bag when it comes to both content and quality.
 It includes dozens of courses (on topics ranging from blackhat TikTok strategies, to SEO for real estate agents, to how to sell your website).
-I subscribed for 5 months and took lots of courses, but IMO, you could subscribe for just a month and get a ton of value out of a few courses.
-I recommend any of the courses by Kyle Roof, but especially his On Page Optimization SEO course.
-While Stupid Simple SEO is about finding keywords you can rank for, On Page SEO is more about strategies to rank for the keywords (and topics) you actually want to write about.
+I subscribed for 5 months and took lots of courses, but you could subscribe for just a month and get a ton of value out of a few courses.
+First and foremost, I highly recommend any of the courses by Kyle Roof, but especially his On Page Optimization SEO course.
+While Stupid Simple SEO (below) is about finding keywords you can rank for, On Page SEO is more about finding strategies to rank for the keywords (and topics) that you actually want to write about.